rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 ##### iOS

-On iOS, you will need to add `LSApplicationQueriesSchemes` key to your app's `Info.plist`
+If your app is native iOS app, you will need to add `LSApplicationQueriesSchemes` key to your app's `Info.plist`

 ```xml
 <key>LSApplicationQueriesSchemes</key>